-Cloud migration is a complex undertaking.
+Cloud migration and data center migration are complex undertakings.
 Common challenges business experience include:

 The cloud can house almost any application, however, not every application should be in the cloud.
 Most can’t be easily moved to the cloud without causing serious disruption to business operation and some cannot function effectively within the cloud without additional development, or worse yet, a complete rebuild.

 Going cloud doesn’t guarantee immunity for overspending on services.
-Once in the cloud, businesses must determine how to best track cloud service usage and whether they have the right in-house team to manage cloud resources or if the job will be outsourced.
+Once in the cloud, businesses must have a data center transformation strategy to determine how to best track cloud service usage and whether they have the right in-house team to manage cloud implementation or if the job will be outsourced.

 Moving to the cloud introducing considerable complexity to business IT networks.
 Organizations are tasked with maintaining and ensuring current operations run smoothly while meticulously migrating assets to the cloud.
 A thorough cloud strategy is essential to control resources and ensure budget is well-spent.

 Discovering Application Dependencies